 Choosing a Bio-Ethanol Burner Tray Insert – Safety First

-There are many styles of bio ethanol burner tray insert on the market, from small 1L burner trays that are about 300mm wide to large 2000mm wide fully remote control bioethanol burners.
-The price range for these can be from £50 to £5000, however like everything in life, you get what you pay for.
-The type of bioethanol burner you will buy will be dictated by where it will be installed and how you intend to use it.
-If it is upgrading an existing fireplace some safety features may already exist.
+There are many styles of bio ethanol burner tray firebox insert on the market, from small 1L burner trays that are about 300mm wide to large 2000mm wide fully remote control bioethanol burners.
+The price range for firebox inserts can range from £50 to £5000, however like everything in life, you get what you pay for.
+The type of bio ethanol burner tray insert that you buy will be dictated by where it will be installed, how much heat you require and how you intend to use it.
+If it is upgrading an existing fireplace some of the required safety features of the fireplace may already exist.

 These are some safety features regarding bio ethanol fireplaces that you need consider:

-- Spillage Tray – When filling the bio ethanol burner there is always a chance that some fuel may be lost under the burner.
+- Spillage Tray – When filling the bio ethanol burner tray there is always a chance that some fuel may be lost under the burner.
 If this is able to go under the burner into a void or space there is a chance it will ignite when the burner is lit.
 Depending on what that void is made of it could be a fire risk.
 The expensive bioethanol burner trays tend to include a spillage tray that the burner sits inside to collect this lost fuel.
 Cheap models do not therefore you will need to buy one or get one made.

-- Flame Shut Off – When the bio ethanol burner is alight there has to be a way to shut off the flame.
+- Flame Shut Off – When the bio ethanol burner tray is alight there has to be a way to shut off the flame.
 This is normally a lid which is placed over the flame cutting off the oxygen and snuffing out the flame.
 There are different styles of bio ethanol flame cut off devices that have been created by manufacturers.
 From a simple lid with a handle to fully sliding lids.
 Again the quality of the burner will dictate the quality of the type of shut off device that is being used.

 Installation of the Bio Ethanol Burner Tray Insert